-The Terms and Conditions of the Notes contain provisions which may permit their modification without the consent of all investors

-The Terms and Conditions of the Notes contain provisions for calling meetings (including by way of conference call or by use of a videoconference platform) of Noteholders to consider and vote upon matters affecting their interests generally, or to pass resolutions in writing or through the use of electronic consents.
+The Terms and Conditions of the Notes contain provisions which may permit their modification without the consent of all investors affecting their interests generally, or to pass resolutions in writing or through the use of electronic consents.
 These provisions permit defined majorities to bind all Noteholders including Noteholders who did not attend and vote at the relevant meeting, or, as the case may be, did not sign the written resolution or give their consent electronically, and including those Noteholders who voted in a manner contrary to the majority.
 The Terms and Conditions of the Notes also provide that the Fiscal Agent and the Issuer may amend the Terms and Conditions of the Notes, where such modification is of a formal, minor or technical nature or is made to correct a manifest error or which, in the sole opinion of the Issuer, is not materially prejudicial to the interests of the Noteholders, without the consent of the Noteholders.